Report: Hunter Biden 'Prepping' for Possible Impeachment Testimony

 “He’s taking the trial very seriously and wants to make sure he’s ready for whatever the Republicans throw at him,” the source added.

 Biden, whose business activities in Ukraine are at the center of the impeachment trial, has been floated as a possible witness in exchange for former Trump National Security Advisor John Bolton, according to The Washington Post.
-However, Democrats leaders poured cold water on the idea yesterday, arguing that the younger Biden is not a material witness.
+However, Democrat leaders poured cold water on the idea yesterday, arguing that the younger Biden is not a material witness.

 “I think that’s off the table.
 First of all the Republicans have the right to bring in any witness they want.
 They haven’t wanted to and that trade is not on the table,” Senate Minority Leader Chuck Schumer (D-NY) told reporters when asked about a Biden-Bolton swap.